Kōji Chikamoto: Professional career

-2019

-He joined the main squad during spring camp training, and showcased an impressive performance in the pre-season exhibition games where he batted 0.373 on 22 hits.
+He joined the main squad during spring camp training in 2019, and batted .373 on 22 hits.
 This earned him the lead-off and starting center field position in the March 29 season opening game against the Swallows.
 During the 6th inning, his first career hit tied the game and he became the first Hanshin rookie since 1956 to score in the season opener.
 Hanshin won the game.
 His next appearances were not so productive which got him removed from the line up, but his performance picked up after he hit his first home run against the Baystars on April 11.
 From then on, he continued to secure the lead-off spot and went on a hitting spree for 13 consecutive games which broke the team rookie record.
-In the same month, he batted an average of 0.349 and set a new record for the most home runs hit by a rookie in a single month (4).
+In the same month, he batted an average of .349 and set a new record for the most home runs hit by a rookie in a single month (4).

 In May, he showcased his speed by recording 10 stolen bases.
 He went on a slump during the June inter-league games, but his previous performances were enough to earn him a spot in the outfield during the mid-season All-Star Series.
 He did not disappoint when went 5-for-5 on the July 13 series finale, and became the second player and only rookie in NPB history to hit for the cycle in an All-Star game.
 He also became the first rookie to start an All-Star game with a lead off home run.
-With the help of Tigers teammates Fumihito Haraguchi and Ryutaro Umeno who both hit solo homers to the delight of the home crowd in Koshien Stadium, the Central League team notched an 11-3 win over the Pacific League.
+With the help of Tigers teammates Fumihito Haraguchi and Ryutaro Umeno who both hit solo homers to the delight of the home crowd in Koshien Stadium, the Central League team notched an 11–3 win over the Pacific League.
 With this victory, Chikamoto was awarded the MVP of the Game for his stellar performance.

-He continued to deliver into the latter half of the season, and on September 5, he notched his 137th hit and surpassed the Hanshin rookie hit record previously achieved by Shun Takayama in 2016.
+On September 5, he notched his 137th hit and surpassed the Hanshin rookie hit record previously achieved by Shun Takayama in 2016.
 On September 16, he broke the Hanshin rookie multi-hit record when he collected his 41st multi-hit game.
 Three days later, he broke the Central League rookie hit record (previously held by Shigeo Nagashima in 1958) when he hit his 154th at Koshien.

-He finished the season with 159 hits, 42 RBIs including 9 home runs, and a 0.271 batting average out of 142 games (he only missed a single game).
+He finished the season with 159 hits, 42 RBI including 9 home runs, and a .271 batting average out of 142 games (he only missed a single game).
 While he might not have surpassed any RBI records, he topped the league in stolen bases with 36, making him only the 3rd rookie to do so in NPB history.
 This earned him a 30 million pay raise, tripling his annual salary to 45 million yen.